Is Your Favorite Coffee Mold-Free? Here’s What the Science Actually Says

 Now that you know what mycotoxins are and the ways you can keep yourself safe, let’s talk about how mycotoxins affect coffee beans.

-First off, yes.
-There is evidence that mycotoxins have been found in coffee beans, but how worried you should be about them is a decision only you can make.
+First off, yes: There is evidence that mycotoxins exist in all foods, including coffee beans, but how worried you should be about them is a decision only you can make.

-Here are 5 data points that might help:
+Here are 5 data points that might help you gauge how you feel about mycotoxins:

-1. Most Coffee is "Clean" Before it Reaches the Roaster
+Most Coffee is "Clean" Before it reaches the Roaster

 To put the "mold" concern in perspective, researchers found that common kitchen staples like chili powder often contain significantly higher concentrations of mycotoxins than the average bag of roasted coffee.
 [6]